 God’s Gift: The Christmas Story

-Before time began there was God, His Son Jesus, and the Holy Spirit.
-They created the world and everything in it.
-In His love, God created man in His own image and placed him in a beautiful garden.
+Before time began there was God.
+He created the world and everything in it.
+In his love, God created man in his own image and placed him in a beautiful garden.
 Man disobeyed God’s instructions.
 This disobedience was sin and separated man from God.
 He told them that they should sacrifice perfect young animals for their sins.
 These sacrifices did not pay for their sin but only pointed forward to the ultimate sacrifice that God would provide.
-Someday God would send His Son Jesus, to this earth to be that ultimate sacrifice for the sins of all people.
+Someday God would send his Son Jesus to this earth to be that ultimate sacrifice for the sins of all people.

 Mary and the Angel